Usually, we generate an entity class with Editor->Create NSManagedOBject Subclass... For example we created a subclass of NSManagedObject

 *** -[NSSet intersectsSet:]: set argument is not an NSSet

-This is a bug Apple hasn’t resolved yet, but you can work around this bug by adding the following method to .m file.
+This is a bug Apple hasn’t resolved yet, but you can work around this bug by adding the following method to .m

-- (void)addManySubsObject:(MySubEntity*)value{ [self willChangeValueForKey:@"manySubs"]; NSMutableOrderedSet *tempSet = [NSMutableOrderedSet orderedSetWithOrderedSet:self.manySubs]; [tempSet addObject: value]; self.manySubs = tempSet; [self didChangeValueForKey:@"manySubs"]; } Be careful
+- (void)addManySubsObject:(MySubEntity*)value{ [self willChangeValueForKey:@"manySubs"]; NSMutableOrderedSet *tempSet = [NSMutableOrderedSet orderedSetWithOrderedSet:self.manySubs]; [tempSet addObject: value]; self.manySubs = tempSet; [self didChangeValueForKey:@"manySubs"]; }

 Via Tonny Xu http://feedproxy.google.com/~r/tonnyxu/~3/wO0dQNbn3JA/ iPhone Dev, Programming